 Alex Shah (21:39):

-Yeah, I mean, I essentially realized at that moment that there’s this amazing opportunity, um, which was, if I could go in at that moment and I can weave my hands over any industry that was nascent and said, do it right from the beginning.
-Let’s go back to that category management thing.
-If I at that moment came in and said, I could fingerprint every single package that existed and I’m not talking about like by batch, I’m talking like every box, right?
-You have three King pen vapes.
+Yeah, I mean, I essentially realized at that moment that there’s this amazing opportunity, which was, if I could go in at that moment and I can weave my hands over any industry that was nascent and I said, do it right from the beginning, let’s go back to that category management thing.
+If at that moment I came in and said, I could fingerprint every single package that existed and I’m not talking about like by batch, I’m talking every box.
+You have three Kingpen vapes.
 What if all three were fingerprinted differently?
 Then two things could happen.
-One is I can make sure.

 Alex Halperin (22:16):